natalia47/Home-Remodeling-Capstone/README.md

 •	Segment prospective customers with similar characteristics for target marketing opportunities
 •	Create software solutions powered by data analytics to visually depict opportunities

+Data Sources

+T51 identified publicly available property and demographic datasets to use for analysis and modeling.
+Data was sourced from the City of Boston’s Open Data Hub, Mass.gov, and Census.gov.
+Data consisted of property and building characteristics, location data, and census tract level tables of age, sex, income, and education.
+The data was filtered on owner-occupied single-family homes to focus efforts on homeowners rather than landlords.
+The final aggregated and cleaned dataset contained ~20,000 properties.